NarthonB/Glaser_Diagram_Project/README.md

 Version 1: Fully functional code with little to no extra functionalities.

-  v1.0: Most simple version which still outputs the desired output.
+  v1.0: Most simple version which still returns the desired output.
   - allows user to customize a wall of (maximum 3) layers by their materials and thickness
   - returns a plot with a temperature and a pressure y-axis, which highlights where condensation occurs